taoshidev/miner-dashboard/README.md

 ### 3. Configure Environment Variables

 Add your miner URL to the environment variables.
 You can find your miner URL in your miner logs.
+Note: if a port is occupied the miner will attempt to connect to the next available port, so confirm your port in the logs!

 For example:
 ![Imgur](https://i.imgur.com/KusnPFt.png)